eykomm/ctf_prep/Walk Throughs/Walk Through CTF Qualifying.md

 # Write Up CTF17 Qualifying CODE UniBw
 by LBr && Nick Team `() ( ;:);`

+## scoreboard (not part of the challenge)
+login doesn´t work > mailed the localos to fix it

 ## enumerating webpage

 - nikto just gives an custom header but nothing interesting